 Reset Network Settings restores your iPhone’s cellular data configuration back to factory defaults.
 It’s an easy way to eliminate the possibility that an accidental change in the Settings app is preventing your iPhone from connecting to the network.
 Resetting the network settings on your iPhone also removes all the saved Wi-Fi networks and their passwords from your iPhone, so make sure you know your Wi-Fi password before you do it.

-To reset network settings on your iPhone, go to Settings -> General -> Reset, tap Reset Network Settings, enter your passcode, and tap Reset Network Settings.
+To reset network settings on your iPhone, go to Settings -> General -> Transfer or Reset iPhone -> Reset -> Reset Network Settings, enter your passcode, and tap Reset Network Settings.
 After your iPhone reboots, wait a few seconds to see if the “Searching…” problem goes away.
 If it doesn’t, move on to the next step.

 4. Fix Problems With Your SIM Card